-- To introduce the issues of memory and memory management within the context of a system-level procedural programming language (C), and debugging tools that facilitate the inspection of state, stack and heap usage during code execution.
+1. To introduce the issues of memory and memory management within the context of a system-level procedural programming language (C), and debugging tools that facilitate the inspection of state, stack and heap usage during code execution.

-- To familiarise students with a contemporary system-level procedural programming language (C).
+2. To familiarise students with a contemporary system-level procedural programming language (C).

-- To demonstrate principles, provide indicative examples, develop problem-solving abilities and provide students with experience and confidence in the use of algorithms with consideration and management of memory usage within a contemporary software setting.
+3. To demonstrate principles, provide indicative examples, develop problem-solving abilities and provide students with experience and confidence in the use of algorithms with consideration and management of memory usage within a contemporary software setting.

-(LO1) At the end of the module the student should be able to: analyse and explain the use of memory resources within software applications, including memory usage on the stack during function calls and heap-based dynamic memory management;
+(LO1) At the end of the module the student should be able to: analyse and explain the use of memory resources within software applications, including memory usage on the stack during function calls and heap-based dynamic memory management.

-- develop applications within the C programming language, including use of command-line driven C development tools.
+(LO3) Develop applications within the C programming language, including use of command-line driven C development tools.